-Once argument passing, console write, and \exit are finished, you should begin working on the remaining system calls, except for execv.
+Once argument passing, console write, and exit are finished, you should begin working on the remaining system calls, except for execv.
 These calls come in two groups.
-One group consists of the file-related system calls, i.e., open, close, read, and write.
+One group consists of the file-related system calls, i.e., open, close, read, write, and lseek.
 For the most part, these will be tested as a group.
-For example, we simply cannot test reads and writes from a file, if the file cannot be opened and closed.
-The second group includes fork, waitpid and \exit.
-Again, there are strong interdependencies among the calls in this group, e.g., we can't test waitpid if fork and \exit do not also work.
+For example, we simply cannot test reads and writes from a file, or seeking in a file, if the file cannot be opened and closed.
+The second group includes fork, waitpid and exit.
+Again, there are strong interdependencies among the calls in this group, e.g., we can't test waitpid if fork and exit do not also work.

 You can tackle these two groups of calls in either order.
-However, we strongly recommend that you plan to finish the system calls of at least one group, rather than attempting everything and leaving a lot of things half-finished.
+However, we strongly recommend that you get one group working before moving on to the other.
+Having two half-finished groups of system calls will be much worse, mark-wise, than having one group finished and working and other unstarted.

-4. Implement exception handling and execv
+4.4 Exception Handling and execv